Restaurant: Cafe Medina

 - $3.15 waffle + $1 per topping

-- It’s made from White Belgian chocolates and it’s a thinner texture than the milk chocolate.
-It’s sweet, nutty and aromatic and I could taste an equal balance of the chocolate, pistachio and rose water.
+- It was sweet, nutty and aromatic and I could taste an equal balance of the chocolate, pistachio and rose water.

 - It was served cold again and I think it would be even better warm and with pistachio crumbs in it… or at least to dip into afterward.